mantidproject/mantidimaging/docs/release_notes/next.rst

 - #1473 : Tomopy COR finder use -log
 - #1475 : Fix scaling when saving to int
 - #1484 : Clear image previews in open windows when there are no stacks to select
+- #1496 : OutliersFilter IndexError when using sinograms

 Developer Changes